magyarosibotond/cron-parser/README.md

 A sample Swift CLI application for parsing simplified crojobs and calculating when the next job should run.

+No dependencies were used, not even Apple Swift frameworks that help with command line scripts (ArgumentParser, etc ...).

 **Sample input**

 ```